dragospe/apollo-ansible/README.md

 ## Deployment

-Run this to configure everything:
+Run this to configure everything on the `test` environment:

-    ansible-playbook playbook.yaml --vault-password-file secrets/vault_pass.txt [-K]
+    ansible-playbook site.yml -i hosts/test/inventory --vault-password-file secrets/vault_pass.txt [-K]

-`-K` is only needed for local sudo.
+(`-K` is only needed for local sudo.)

+Run this to configure just the timeseries database on the `dev` environment:

+    ansible-playbook apollo_ts.yml -i hosts/dev/inventory --vault-password-file secrets/vault_pass.txt

 ## Authors